 College Football Playoff: Florida State

-Russell Athletic Bowl: Virginia Tech
+Russell Athletic Bowl: Clemson

-Franklin American Mortgage Music City Bowl: Pittsburgh
+Franklin American Mortgage Music City Bowl: Louisville

 Belk Bowl: Duke

-Hyundai Sun Bowl: Miami
+Hyundai Sun Bowl: Notre Dame

-New Era Pinstripe Bowl: Louisville
+New Era Pinstripe Bowl: Boston College

-Military Bowl presented By Northrop Grumman: Virginia
+Military Bowl presented by Northrop Grumman: Virginia Tech

 Duck Commander Independence Bowl: North Carolina